rodprogramdev/100-days-of-code/log.md

 # Day 83: June 22, 2019
 Progress: Started my JavaScript course in UDEMy and reviewing the basic concepts of JavaScript.
 Still working on the responsiveness of the tennisGame project.

+# Day 84: June 22, 2019
+Progress: Still reviewing the basics of JavaScript, reviewed concepts for variable mutation and type coercion.